MayoMary/Problem-Sets-2/README.md

 Needed to count the characters in the row across so as to divide them up into columns.
 For example, the first column for Petal length had 3 characters(5.1), therefore needed to cpunt across 0 to 3 so as to include space.
 The second column then for Petal Width was after Peta; length, therefore was characters 4 to 7 to include a space also.

+Exercise 6 : Factorial
+File name :Ex6.py
+Exercise was to write a Python script containing a function called factorial() that takes a single input/argument which is a positive integer and returns its factorial.
+The factorial of a number is that number multiplied by all of the positive numbers less than it.
+For example, the factorial of 5 is 5x4x3x2x1 which equals 120.
+You should, in your script, test the function by calling it with the values 5, 7, and 10.
+First I wrote code to get the factorial of 5.
+Once I was happy with my logic and maths, I then changed the script to alow for range 1 to 20.
+08/04/18: Having got it working I had forgotten until tonight to then go back and redo the exercise using factorial.
+Needed to use the 'int' function is how to read integers as numbers Source of 'int' function was https://stackoverflow.com/questions/20449427/how-can-i-read-inputs-as-integers